 On 29th June 2019, London – The Mayor of London, Sadiq Khan unveiled a 400 feet ‘green wall’ as well as other measures part of the Chiswick Oasis project aimed at tackling air pollution at St Mary’s school.

-The project which has raised around £100,000 and gained the support of celebrities like Emma Thomposon, David Dimbleby, Jeremy Paxman, has been featured all over the news in the past few months (including recently on the front page of The Times).
+The project which has raised around £100,000 and gained the support of celebrities like Emma Thompson, David Dimbleby, Jeremy Paxman, has been featured all over the news in the past few months (including recently on the front page of The Times).

 The event last Saturday was attended by hundreds of people: parents, local residents, as well as the Mayor of Hounslow, the Leader of the Council, local MP Ruth Cadbury and local councillors (We spotted John Todd and Ron Mushiso).